SciSpike/recurrify/README.md

 True if the specified value is valid for the specified date, false otherwise.

 **extent(*date*)**
 The minimum and maximum valid values for the time period for the specified date.
-If the minimum value is not 0, 0 can be specified in schedules to indicate the maximum value.
+If the minimum value is not 0, 0 can be specified in recurrences to indicate the maximum value.
 This makes working with non-constant extents (like days in a month) easier.

 **start(*date*)**
 The first second in which the value is the same as the value of the specified date.
 For example, the start of an hour would be the hour with 0 minutes and 0 seconds.